Just one week until we move our son into his dorm at Baylor University.

 Waco is a 14-hour drive or 2 1/2- 3 hours by flight (depending on where you fly into.)

-I will never forget the conversation that Grant and I had when we were touring the campus during Spring Break 2019.
+I will never forget the conversation that our son and I had when we were touring the campus during Spring Break 2019.

 “It won’t.” he quickly responded.

 I have to admit that hurt, but I know that what he said wasn’t said with the intent to hurt me.

 While we could offer advice and support, the ultimate decision on where our son would go would be his decision and not ours.

 I knew the minute that he stepped onto the campus, that this was the school for him.
 I saw the look in his eyes and the smile on his face as he took everything in.
 I knew it was time to set aside the emotions of facing the beginnings of an empty nest and trust the Lord in His plans.

 My husband, Craig, needed a little more time and a bit more convincing.
 He encouraged our son to apply to the local university and a few others, to see what they would offer scholarship-wise.